fbougel/JavaScript-ES6-Responsive-Navigation-Menu/README.md

 As improvements we could:

-- Put the classList.toggle() and classList.remove() functions in respective function and call them.
+- Put the classList.toggle() and classList.remove() functions in respective functions and call them.
 - Not using a for loop
 - Minify the code so it loses even more weight